feature-hub/feature-hub/README.md

 };
 ```

-This allows teams to quickly get feature apps off the ground, without being
+This allows teams to quickly get Feature Apps off the ground, without being
 dependent on the integrator.
 However, as soon as other teams need to use this
-feature service, it should be published and included in the global set of
+Feature Service, it should be published and included in the global set of
-feature services by the integrator.
+Feature Services by the integrator.

 #### Using Externals

-If the integrator has provided externals (see above) to feature apps, they
+If the integrator has provided externals (see above) to Feature Apps, they
 should define these externals in their build config.
 For example, defining
 `react` as external in a webpack config would look like this: